John Lewis broadband help, issues and complaints

 Does John Lewis have its own network?

-No, John Lewis Broadband makes use of the Plusnet network.
-However, if you are in need of help with technical issues, you will need to raise these via your John Lewis account.
+No, John Lewis Broadband is provided by Plusnet, which operates over the Openreach network.
+However, if you are in need of help with technical issues, you will still need to raise these via your John Lewis account.

 Yes, you can.
-John Lewis has UK-based call centres for technical and accounts assistance.
+John Lewis has UK-based call centres for assistance with your account and technical issues.
 Just call: 0800 022 3300.

 How fast is John Lewis Broadband